 Amoruso takes the position that when you play to your own strengths, others will want to follow you.
 The Washington Post has called #Girlboss “the Lean In for misfits.”
 The book spent 18 weeks on the New York Times bestseller list, and Netflix has based a scripted comedy series on Amoruso’s concept of what it means to be the boss.

-The 9 Best Leadership Books to Buy in 2018
+The 9 Best Leadership Books of 2019

 Our favorite books will help you become a better leader